kxvn-lx/Kontax-Cam/README.md

  - [ ] Access wide angle lens for iPhone 11+ or the telephoto lens

  ## Future ideas
+ I'm always open for suggestion!
+Feel free to message me or submit a PR :D

  - [ ] Improve app to use less memory ⚠️ (In need of a help!)
  - [ ] Improve the app architecture
+ - [ ] Better app icon (Im not an artist guy, if someone could help that'd be great <3)

 ## Installation
 **Requirements**